webhintio/hint/docs/developer-guide/collectors/index.md

 ### IASyncHTML

-IAsyncHTML is an abstraction on top of the `collector`'s DOM.
-The reason is that some `collector`s can access the DOM synchronously (like `jsdom`) and some others don't (like those that rely on a debugging protocol).
-We decided to create an asynchronous abstraction so the different parts that might need access to the DOM know how to use. `IAsyncHTML` is composed two
+`IAsyncHTML` is an abstraction on top of the collector's DOM.
+The reason is that some collectors can access the DOM synchronously (like `jsdom`) and some others don't (like those that rely on a debugging protocol).
-interfaces:
+We decided to create an asynchronous abstraction so the different parts that might need access to the DOM know how to use. `IAsyncHTML` is composed two interfaces: `IAsyncHTMLElement` and `IAsyncHTMLDocument`.
-`IAsyncHTMLElement` and `IAsyncHTMLDocument`.
 Not all the `HTMLElement` or `HTMLDocument` properties are implemented:

 ```ts
 /** A wrapper of an HTMLElement that gives access to the required resources